chrystelaur/future-flood-forecasting-web-portal-importer/README.md

 * Configure app settings/environment variables
 * Install node modules
 * Install function extensions
-* Deploy the function to the function app
+* Deploy the functions to the function app

-## Running The Function
+## Running The Queue Based Function

 Messages placed on the storage queue **must** contain only the ID of the location for which data is to be imported.

+## Running The Scheduled Function

+The scheduled function is configured to run using the FEWS_IMPORT_DISPLAY_GROUPS_SCHEDULE function app setting/environment variable.

 ## Contributing to this project